JackyWongX/searchhighlight/README_EN.md

 - Real-time search result statistics
 - File-grouped display
 - Quick navigation to code location
+- Case sensitivity and whole word match control
+- File extension filtering support

+## Version History
+- 1.0.0 Initial release with read/write highlighting
+- 1.0.1 Using rg.exe for better performance in large projects
+- 1.0.2 Bug fixes and display improvements
+- 1.0.3 Added text highlighting after jumping to location
+- 1.0.4 Added case sensitivity and whole word match control, file extension filtering

 ## Usage

 1. Select the text you want to search in the editor
 2. Use shortcut `Ctrl+Shift+F` (Windows) or `Cmd+Shift+F` (MacOS) to search
 3. View results in the Search Highlight view in the activity bar
+4. Use the buttons in the top-right corner to control case sensitivity (Aa) and whole word match (\\b)
-4. Click on results to jump to the corresponding code location
+5. Click on results to jump to the corresponding code location

 ## Extension Settings